New Stride Thoroughbred Adoption Society

 New Stride offers assistance to Thoroughbred owners outside the racing community in the form of information, advice, and free advertising of horses for sale on its website.

 The adoption process begins with an application.
-Anyone wishing to adopt must visit and spend time with the horse of his or her choice.
+Anyone wishing to adopt must visit, spend time with, and ride the horse of his or her choice.
 Potential adopters are screened through the application and in person.
-When a match is decided upon, an adoption contract must be signed, three equine-industry references produced, and a farm visit by a New Stride representative must be conducted.
+When a match is decided upon, an adoption contract must be signed, three equine-industry references must be submitted, and a farm visit by a New Stride representative must be conducted.

 The adopter must stay in touch with New Stride for one year.